Vankog/TurtleHub/README.md

     warnifnoissue = false
   ```
 * The other properties are ignored if TurtleHub is installed.
 However, *if the IBugTraqProvider properties are not set
-(or commented out)*, these still might be useful to provide for other project contributors without TurtleHub.
-If so, an
+(or commented out)*, an
 edit box appears at the top right hand side instead.
 There, issue numbers can be inserted manually.
 Check TortoiseGit's
 *Help* documentation for further information.

   ![TH-no-TH-fallback](/img/TH-no-TH-fallback.png)
   ```
   [bugtraq]
     ### Fallback!
-For users without TurtleHub: Comment out the 'provider*' properties above!
+For users without TurtleHub:
+    # Either comment out the 'provider*' properties above!
+    # Or overwrite on local scope with empty fields.
     # An input box will appear instead.
 It's content will be inserted with this syntax:
     message = "dail8859/TurtleHub#%BUGID%"
     append = true